 DAYS ON MARKET

-It took an average of 17 days for a home to sell in the third quarter.
-This was 19 fewer days than in the same quarter of 2020, and 1 fewer day than in the second quarter of this year.
+It took an average of 24 days for a home to sell in the third quarter of the year.
+This was seven more days than in the same quarter of 2021, and eight days more than in the second quarter.

 This speedometer reflects the state of the region’s real estate market using housing inventory, price gains, home sales, interest rates, and larger economic factors.